timchuchok/fillit/README.md

 <H1>More Details</H1>
-Executable must take as parameter one (and only one) file which contains a list of Tetriminos to arrange.
+<p>Executable must take as parameter one (and only one) file which contains a
+list of Tetriminos to arrange.
 This file has a very specific format : every Tetriminos description consists of 4 lines and each Tetriminos are separated by an empty line